 These nasty side effects are a direct result of the body having trouble accepting a synthetic molecule, similar to trying to “fit a round peg into a square hole.”

-Bio-identical hormones are more effect in “directing traffic” of estrogen metabolites into the 2-OH estrone pathway and produce fewer adverse side effects.
+Bio-identical hormones are more effective in “directing traffic” of estrogen metabolites into the 2-OH estrone pathway and produce fewer adverse side effects.

 Another advantage of natural bio-identical hormones is that each dose is individually and uniquely made for you...and only you, based on your biology and your specific needs.
 This is rarely, if ever, done with synthetic hormones.
 The large pharmaceutical companies (“Big Pharma”) offer a one-size-fits-all type of treatment.

 So why aren’t more women opting for Bio-identical HRT?
 They might not be aware of it since the major drug companies prefer the synthetic approach.
 Why?
 Because synthetic hormones can be patented and are thus a continuing cash-cow.

 The delivery method is also important.
 Oral hormones are not a good choice since they must be metabolized by the liver.
 This makes the liver work harder and diminishes the effectiveness of the hormone.
 Also, there are reports of elevated liver enzymes from users of oral hormones, and that is something no one needs.

 There are other problems with oral estrogen: increased triglycerides (this may contribute to elevated risk of cardiovascular disease), drop of growth hormone, elevated blood pressure, greater possibility of developing gallstones, lower testosterone levels (women need testosterone as well as men, just in smaller amounts), and cravings for simple carbohydrates.

 A better method of delivery is transdermally (delivered through the skin).
 This method is safer since it bypasses the internal organs.
 It is also more efficient since it gets to work in the bloodstream immediately.